EmanDev/css-zombie-skins/README.md

 # Counter-Strike: Source Zombie Skins
-A compilation of configured zombie skins for zombie riot and zombie mod of Counter-Strike: Source.
+A compilation of configured zombie skins for zombie riot of Counter-Strike: Source.
 This is to replace default zombie skin settings but instead of replacing everything, some skins that are corrupted have been removed, some skins are added, and some remained as is.

 ## Skins Included